Scroll down to view our Creative Writing course offerings for Spring 2022 and to learn about the Creative Writing Minor!

 Finally, if you're a Humanities or Interactive Media Arts major at NYU Shanghai, many of our courses can both fulfill elective credits and enrich and inform your studies in your major.
 Talk to your advisor or to Creative Writing Coordinator David Perry to learn more.

 Creative Writing Minor requirements

-You may complete the Creative Writing minor by taking 16 credits:
+You can complete the Creative Writing Minor with 16 credits:

-While we offer all necessary courses here in Shanghai, you might also choose to take creative writing courses at a number of NYU’s global academic centers.
+You can also take creative writing courses at a number of NYU’s global academic centers.
 Those looking for intensive summer course have opportunities to enroll in three engaging summer programs: Writers in Paris, Writers in Florence, and Writers in New York.

 Humanities majors may take creative writing courses to fulfill some of the major requirements.
 Please see your academic advisor for more details.